owlbarn/owlbarn.github.io/_sources/chapter/perfcmp.rst.txt

 A fold function, or "reduction" function as is called in some other numerical libraries, reduces one dimension of a ndarray to one, and accumulates the value along that dimension according to the applied calculation.
 Scan functions are similar, only that they do not change the shape of input.

 In this part we choose the widely used maximum, summation, and multiplication calculations for both.
+Besides folding along one axis, we also include the ``sum_reduce`` operation for summation along multiple axes.

 .. figure:: ../figure/perf/op_eval23.png
    :width: 100%